ankane/lockbox/README.md

 #### Migrating Existing Files [master, experimental]

 **Note:** This feature is experimental.
 Please try it in a non-production environment and let us know how it goes.
-Unlike the other migration methods, this performs encryption in-place.
-This means there’s not an easy way to reverse it if something goes wrong.
-A safer approach is to create a 2nd attachment and switch to that.

 Lockbox makes it easy to encrypt existing files without downtime.